stevespringett/disable-webassembly/README.md

 browsers and have discountinued use of browsers that do not allow WASM to be disabled.
 To be fair, many of the threats above also apply to Javascript, which **can** be statically analyzed or outright disabled.

+## Checking for WASM support

+Refer to the code snippet in https://stackoverflow.com/a/47880734

 ## Disabling Guidance

 **FireFox**